skip to content

 Wills

-The law concerning wills is contained in the Wills Act 1936 (SA).
+In South Australia, the law concerning wills is contained in the Succession Act 2023.
+This Act came into operation on 1 January 2025 and replaced the Wills Act 1936 (SA).

 Many of the legal terms used in this topic are highlighted and explained in our list of Legal Terms.